Hell Night: Critical response

 Critic Kevin Thomas of the Los Angeles Times wrote of the film favorably, praising Blair's performance, and remarking that its art direction and costume design "contribute substantially to Hell Nights overall superior craftsmanship...
 It's the kind of picture that just might give adults as well as youngsters nightmares."
 Thomas Fox of The Commercial Appeal similarly felt the film was frightening, writing: "Hell Night is scary.
 Silly, predictable, and sometimes unintentionally funny.
 But scary."
 The Evansville Courier & Presss Patrice Smith felt the screenplay was "penned with a moderate dose of intelligence" and praised the film's cinematography and performances, adding that it "reverts to classical directorial approaches to suspense...
 That method alone is praiseworthy."

 Linda Blair was nominated for a Razzie Award in the category of Worst Actress for her performance, losing to Faye Dunaway for Mommie Dearest and Bo Derek for Tarzan, the Ape Man, who were tied, at the 2nd Golden Raspberry Awards.

-As of May 2023, 57 percent of fourteen critics on review aggregator Rotten Tomatoes gave the film a favorable review, with an average weighted rating of 5/10.
+As of May 2023, 57% of 14 critics on review aggregator Rotten Tomatoes gave the film a favorable review, with an average weighted rating of 5/10.
 On Metacritic the film has a weighted average score of 36 out of 100, based on 4 critics, indicating "generally unfavorable" reviews.